bgp59/lmc-recorder/docs/API.md

 ##### new_inst, deleted_inst

-`new_inst: bool` and `deleted_inst: bool` are flags indicating whether new/deleted (vanished, that is) instances were detected at the current scan.
+`new_inst: bool` and `deleted_inst: bool` are flags indicating that new or deleted (vanished, that is) instances were encountered in the current scan.
+This can be used in cases were instance info mapping is being cached: the cache has to be updated.

+##### new_class_def

+`new_class_def: bool` is a flag indicating that a new class definition was encountered in the current scan.
+This can be used in cases were class info mapping is being cached: the cache has to be updated.

 ##### num_scans